Top Private Nursing Schools in California

 Earning any college degree requires a financial investment.
 While students may worry about paying for nursing school out-of-pocket, several factors influence the cost and how much you will actually spend.

-Unlike public universities, private nursing schools do not charge less for California.
+Unlike public universities, private nursing schools do not charge less for California residents.
 All students pay the same tuition, which is typically higher than at public schools.
 Other factors that may influence your overall costs include your living arrangements and whether you plan to work while in school.

 Financial aid for nurses reduces your education costs, and you have many options to pursue.
 Many private schools offer nursing scholarships and grants to students based on need or merit.
 You can also apply for federal financial aid, which includes loans and grants.
 Private scholarship and grant programs also help defray costs.